Katangese Gendarmerie: Exile, return, and fighting the Simba rebellion

-Immediately after becoming Prime Minister, Tshombe recalled some of the gendarmes in Angola back to the Congo to suppress the insurrections.
+Immediately after becoming prime minister, Tshombe recalled some of the gendarmes in Angola back to the Congo to suppress the insurrections.
 These gendarmes, expecting to reignite the secession, were surprised by their new task and only took orders directly from Tshombe.
 Some of the units also clashed with one another, due to rivalries between Katangese and mercenary officers.
 A couple thousand remained in Angola.
 Tsombe's government also recruited former gendarmes in Jadotville and Élisabethville, who reenlisted primarily to regain their pay.
 These forces formed their own units which were then tendentiously integrated into the ANC.
 At least 6,000 additional ex-gendarmes were integrated into the police force of the new province of South Katanga.
 With support from Belgium and the United States, the gendarmes made steady progress in recapturing territory in late 1964.
 By 1965 they were deployed in mopping-up operations.
-The use of mercenaries bothered President Kasa-Vubu, which created divisions with the commander of the ANC, Joseph-Désiré Mobutu, who appreciated their effectiveness.
+The use of mercenaries bothered Kasa-Vubu, which created divisions with the commander of the ANC, Joseph-Désiré Mobutu, who appreciated their effectiveness.
 Kasa-Vubu also developed a rivalry with Tshombe, and in October 1965 dismissed him from the premiership.
 Political deadlock ensued as Parliament refused to approve Kasa-Vubu's new appointee to the premiership, and in November Mobutu launched a coup and assumed the presidency.
 Tshombe returned to exile in Spain and resumed planning for a return to power.
 New mercenaries were recruited for the purpose with Portuguese support.